Undergraduate Programs

 The McKelvey School of Engineering and the College of Arts & Sciences have developed the Computer Science + Math major to capture the intersection of the two complementary studies.

-Arts & Sciences students who declare this major must fulfill the distribution and other requirements for the AB degree in addition to the specific requirements listed below.
+Arts & Sciences students who declare this major must fulfill the distribution requirements and all other requirements for the Bachelor of Arts (BA) Degree in addition to the specific requirements listed below.

 Core Course Requirements*